--The Labor Department said first-time claims for unemployment compensation declined in the last week of March to 477,400 to 499,200.
+The Labor Department said first-time claims for unemploy-ment compensation declined in the last week of March to 477,400 to 499,200.
 The number of persons drawing regular state jobless benefits dropped to 5 million from 5.1 million.
 The statistics indicate that while unemployment remains high, the rate of layoffs has declined.

--In new layoffs, International Harvester said it is idling indefinitely 420 workers at its Indianapolis, Ind., truck plant.
+Wednesday, April 9, 1975 -In new layoffs, International Harvester said it is idling indefinitely 420 workers at its Indianapolis, Ind., truck plant.
 Johnson & Johnson, which recently cut its work force by 4 per cent, said it would layoff a limited number of additionl workers.

-The National Association of Purchasing Agents says about half of the firms in a recent second highest on record and

-high inventories of unsold goods to sell before they can resume full production.
+The National Association of Purchasing Agents says about half of the firms in a recent high inventories of unsold goods to sell before they can resume full production.

-The House Budget Committee rejected, at least tem-porarily, a \$73.2 billion budget deficit.
-Five Democrats joined eight Republicans in defeating a proposed \$368.1 billion budget with a deficit of \$73.2 billion, \$13 billion higher than President says he'll accept.

-In an indication that

-Americans continue put their money into savings at record rates, the savings banks of New York state said \$486 million was deposited in March, the survey indicated they still have the highest since March, 1971.

-Boret bargains possible war end

-PHNOM PENH (UPI) Cambodian Prime Minister Long Boret returned to this besieged capital Tuesday from Bangkok, where officials said he met with Communist Khmer Rouge rebel representatives in the possible beginning of a negotiated settlement of the five-year-old Cambodian war.
+The House Budget Committee rejected, at least temporarily, a \$73.2 billion budget deficit.
+Five Democrats joined eight Republicans in defeating a proposed \$368.1 billion budget with a deficit of \$73.2 billion, \$13 billion higher than President says he'll accept. -In an indication that Americans continue put their money into savings at record rates, the savings banks of New York state said \$486 million was deposited in March, the second highest on record and survey indicated they still have the highest since March.
+1971.
+Boret bargains possible war end Cambodian Prime Minister Long Boret returned to this besieged capital Tuesday from Bangkok, where officials said he met with Communist Khmer Rouge rebel representatives in the possible beginning of a negotiated settlement of the five-year-old Cambodian war.
 Officials in Thailand and Cambodia said Long Boret met with the Khmer Rouge for four hours in Bangkok Monday.
 No results of the Bangkok meeting were disclosed immediately.
 As Long Boret stepped off the special plane that brought him from Bangkok, the Communistled insurgents were barely 3.3 miles from Pochentong Airport and getting closer, yard by yard, by the day.
 Phnom Penh itself was surrounded by the rebels who now control 90 per cent of the country.

-By FRANK JOHNSTON

-Republican Army provisionals

-exploded three bombs in

-Belfast's largest department

-store Tuesday in retaliation for

-what they said were British

-army breaches of their nine-

-The bombs exploded on the

-upper floor of the seven-story

-Banks Building in central

-Belfast 15 minutes after a

-telehoned warning.
-No injuries

-The blasts touched off a fire

-that raged out of control as

-firemen stood back because the

-warning said six bombs had

-Within minutes of the explosions, the Provisional wing of

-the IRA issued a statement

-"The Belfast Brigade of the

-been planted in the store.
+BELFAST (UPI) - Irish Republican Army provisionals exploded three bombs in Belfast's largest department store Tuesday in retaliation for what they said were British army breaches of their nine- The bombs exploded on the upper floor of the seven-story Banks Building in central Belfast 15 minutes after a telehoned warning.
+No injuries week-old cease-fire.